-Due date of invyalty.
-103. The assessed royalty shall be due within thirty days of the assessment and delay in payment shall attract an interest on the unpaid royalty at 2% per annum above the commercial bank lending rate as established by the Bank of Uganda; and interest on any such unpaid royalty shall not be deductible for purposes of assessing taxable income.
+103. The assessed royalty on any mineral shall be due within thirty days from the date of the assessment, and delay in payment shall attract an interest on the unpaid royalty at the rate of 2% per annum above the commercial bank lending rate as established by the Bank of Uganda; and interest on any such unpaid royalty shall not be deductible for purposes of assessing taxable income.

-hailure to pay royalty on due date, 104.
-(1) Where the holder of a mineral right fails to pay any royalty payable by him or her on or before the due date, the Commissioner shall, by notice served on the holder, prohibit the disposal of any mineral won or mined by such holder from the mining area concerned, or from any other mining area held by that holder, until all outstanding royalties have been paid or until an arrangement has been made, acceptable to the Commissioner, for the payment of such royalties, and the holder shall comply with the notice.
+104. (1) Where the holder of a mineral right fails to pay any royalty payable by him or her on or before the due date, the Commissioner shall, by notice served on the holder, prohibit the holder from disposing of any mineral obtained or mined by him or her from the mining area concerned, or from any other mining area held by that holder, until all outstanding royalties have been paid or until an arrangement has been made, acceptable to the Commissioner, for the payment of the royalties, and the holder shall comply with the notice.